Trees Lounge

-Trees Lounge is a 1996 American dramedy film and the debut of Steve Buscemi as writer and director.
+Trees Lounge is a 1996 American comedy-drama film and the debut of Steve Buscemi as writer and director.
 It was produced by Brad Wyman and Chris Hanley and features a large ensemble cast of actors, including Buscemi, Anthony LaPaglia, Chloë Sevigny, and Samuel L. Jackson.
-The film's black humor is based on examination of characters' self-destructive behavior, revolving around their shared hangout of the titular bar and lounge.
+The film's black humor is based on examination of characters' self-destructive behavior, revolving around their shared hangout of the eponymous bar and lounge.

 Critical reception was mostly positive.
 Trees Lounge has also been cited as an influence by The Sopranos creator David Chase, who later hired Buscemi to direct "Pine Barrens" and three other episodes of the show, and to star as Tony Soprano's cousin Tony Blundetto during the show's fifth season.

-It was filmed in Glendale, Queens; Brooklyn; and Valley Stream, New York.
+It was filmed in Glendale, Queens, Brooklyn and Valley Stream, New York.

 Plot

 Tommy Basilio is an alcoholic and fixture at a local bar, the Trees Lounge, who loses his girlfriend of eight years and his job as a mechanic.
+Tommy's main social contacts are his brother Raymond, the bar's servers Connie and Harry, and a few of the bar's other regulars including the drug-using Mike and the elderly Bill.
+Tommy and Bill are also neighbors who live in a pair of rented rooms above the bar.

-After his Uncle Al dies while driving his ice cream truck, Tommy goes to his wake and indulges in cocaine with his brother and cousins.
-Tommy takes them to the Trees Lounge to carry on drinking, but a brawl breaks out between his cousin and Mike, another regular.
-After buying more beer at a late night convenience store, Mike and Tommy discuss how Tommy stole money from Rob, the owner of the garage where he lost his job.
+After his Uncle Al dies while driving his ice cream truck, Tommy goes to his wake and indulges in cocaine with Raymond and their cousin.
+Tommy takes them to the Trees Lounge to carry on drinking, but a brawl breaks out between his cousin and Mike.
+After buying more beer at a late-night convenience store, Mike and Tommy discuss how Tommy stole money from Rob, the owner of the garage where he lost his job.
 They discuss how Rob is dating Tommy's pregnant ex-girlfriend Theresa, with the child's paternity in doubt.

 Mike turns out to be the owner of the moving company across the street from the Trees Lounge.
 Tommy asks for work, but Mike says he doesn't need a mechanic.
 Tommy takes on Uncle Al's ice-cream route, but children initially do not buy from him.
 Theresa's flirtatious seventeen-year-old niece, Debbie, joins Tommy on his route, saying she had a dream about him.
-Mike's wife and daughter have left him because of his drinking, and tell him they plan to move upstate.
+Mike's wife and daughter have left him because of his drinking and tell him they plan to move upstate.
 Debbie and friend Kelly go to the Trees Lounge but are unable to prove they are of legal drinking age.
 Debbie claims her 'boyfriend' Tommy will vouch for her.
-Mike, Tommy and the two girls go to Mike's house for more drinking, but are asked to leave when Mike's wife calls.
+Mike, Tommy and the two girls go to Mike's house for more drinking but are asked to leave when Mike's wife calls.